lcp

 • Hold the head in the appropriate position for the age of the patient: neutral position for infants under 12 months of age, and the slight sniffing position for children aged over 1 year

-If you are interested in updating your knowledge and confidence in paediatric nursing check out our new course, Introduction to Paediatric Nursing.
-It is designed to increase your confidence when caring for paediatric patients, and enhance your nursing practice.
-Additionally, you may be interested in attending our Paediatric Advanced Life Support workshops.
-These workshops utilise a problem-solving approach and are based upon the current Australian Resuscitation Council guidelines.
+If you are interested in updating your knowledge and confidence in paediatric airway management, you may be interested in attending our Paediatric Advanced Life Support courses These workshops utilise a simulation based approach and are based upon the current Australian Resuscitation Council guidelines.

 For a full list of events and courses please visit https://medcast.com.au/courses